Playing with the

 is a limited version of the

-What you hopefully perceive looks like a "fishing line" hanging in thin air between the monitor and your face.
+What you hopefully see looks like a "fishing line" hanging in thin air between the monitor and your face.
 These are trajectories of three bodies moving under gravitational pull.
 More specifically, this is the so called disturbed Lagrange case.
-(In the Lagrange case proper, three equal masses are placed at vertices of an equilateral triangle with initial velocities comprising an equilateral triangle co-planar to the first one – Demo/Three Bodies/ Symmetrical).
-This "fishing line" is a result of a small disturbances applied perpendicularly to the initial plane (the plane of your screen).
+(In the Lagrange case proper, three equal masses are placed at vertices of an equilateral triangle with initial velocities comprising an equilateral triangle co-planar to the first one).
+Click the Play button.
+This initiates the real time animated 3D stereo motion of the bullets representing the three bodies with all the accelerations, decelerations, and couplings.

 obtain the full version of